-Medications for depression (MAOIs) interacts with ERGOT
+Serotonergic drugs interacts with ERGOT

-Ergot increases a chemical in the brain.
-This chemical is called serotonin.
-Some medications used for depression also increase serotonin.
-Taking ergot with these medications used for depression might cause serious side effects including heart problems, shivering, and anxiety.<br><nb>Some of these medications used for depression include phenelzine (Nardil), tranylcypromine (Parnate), and others.
+Ergot can increase a chemical in the brain called serotonin.
+Some medications also increase serotonin.
+Taking ergot along with these medications might increase serotonin too much.
+This can cause serious side effects including severe headache, heart problems, shivering, confusion, and anxiety.

 Be cautious with this combination

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.

 This copyrighted material is provided by Natural Medicines Comprehensive Database Consumer Version.
 Information from this source is evidence-based and objective, and without commercial influence.
 For professional medical information on natural medicines, see Natural Medicines Comprehensive Database Professional Version.